 Conventional metal and ceramic braces are slightly harder to clean due to the rubber bands covering each bracket.
 Self-ligating braces are slightly easier to clean because they don't have elastic bands.
 If you have lingual braces, you may find it a little more difficult to brush between and around the brackets and wire, as they sit on the inside of your teeth.

-At first, you may be in a little pain from your braces so you may not want to go anywhere near them.
+At first, you may have a little braces pain, so you may not want to go anywhere near them.
 But, it's important that you do so that plaque and bacteria don't build up.

 An electric toothbrush is a great choice of toothbrush for braces as they are good at removing plaque and getting into slightly harder to reach areas behind the wires and brackets.
 Interdental brushes will also help with this, as well as mouthwash and floss.
 Regular floss may be quite difficult to use, so consider a water flosser.